-- > What needs to be done
+- What needs to be done

-- > When
+- When

-- > By whom
+- By whom

-Not all pupils with a medical condition will require an IHP.
-It will be agreed with a healthcare professional and the parents when an IHP would be inappropriate or disproportionate.
+Not all pupils with a medical condition will require an IHP or asthma/allergy card.
+It will be agreed with a healthcare professional and the parents when an IHP or asthma/allergy card would be inappropriate or disproportionate.
 This will be based on evidence.
 If there is not a consensus, the Principal will make the final decision.